Sprayer and Spreader Must-Have Features

 Operators are looking for products that are flexible, low-maintenance and high-performance.
 Optimal performance from a spreader means casting materials evenly over a large area.

 “We engineer our spreaders with specific gearbox ratios based on the particular wheel size.
-Both are very important points in having a spreader with an even spread pattern.
-A number of spreader manufacturers don’t consider the wheel size-to-gearbox ratios when they offer a spreader,” explains Jeff Kendall, vice president of sales and marketing for Earthway Products Inc. “If the wheel is large and the gearbox is small, the impeller that spins the disk that spreads material will turn slowly and will offer poor results from a narrow spread width to a skewed spread to the left or right.”
+Both are very important points in having a spreader with an even spread pattern,” explains Jeff Kendall, vice president of sales and marketing for Earthway Products Inc. “If the wheel is large and the gearbox is small, the impeller that spins the disk that spreads material will turn slowly and will offer poor results from a narrow spread width to a skewed spread to the left or right.”

 The improved construction of these products means they are durable and long-lasting on top of versatile, something customers are looking for in all of their products.